MicrosoftDocs/xamarin-docs/docs/android/user-interface/android-designer/index.md

 ---
-title: "Android Designer"
+title: "Xamarin.Android Designer"
-description: "This article covers the features of the Xamarin.Android Designer.
-It covers designer basics, showing how to use the Designer to lay out widgets visually and how to edit properties.
-It also shows how to use the Designer to work with user interfaces and resources across various configurations, such as themes, languages, and device configurations, as well as how to design for alternative views like landscape and portrait." ms.prod: xamarin ms.assetid: E38C9AD9-56AA-B983-8B21-E1F466C4DB36 ms.technology: xamarin-android
+description: "This article describes the features of the Xamarin.Android Designer.
+It explains designer basics, demonstrating how to use the Designer to lay out widgets visually and edit properties.
+It also illustrates how to use the Designer to work with user interfaces and resources across various configurations, such as themes, languages, and device configurations, as well as how to design for alternative views like landscape and portrait." ms.prod: xamarin ms.assetid: E38C9AD9-56AA-B983-8B21-E1F466C4DB36 ms.technology: xamarin-android
 author: mgmclemore
 ms.author: mamcle
-ms.date: 03/09/2018
+ms.date: 07/25/2018
 ---

-# Android Designer
+# Xamarin.Android Designer

-_This article covers the features of the Xamarin.Android Designer.
-It covers designer basics, showing how to use the Designer to lay out widgets visually and how to edit properties.
-It also shows how to use the Designer to work with user interfaces and resources across various configurations, such as themes, languages, and device configurations, as well as how to design for alternative views like landscape and portrait._
+_This article describes the features of the Xamarin.Android Designer.
+It explains designer basics, demonstrating how to use the Designer to lay out widgets visually and edit properties.
+It also illustrates how to use the Designer to work with user interfaces and resources across various configurations, such as themes, languages, and device configurations, as well as how to design for alternative views such as landscape and portrait._

 ## Overview